zuo/unittest_expander/README.rst

-*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parameterize your unit tests, especially those based on *unittest.TestCase*.
+*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parametrize your unit tests, especially those based on *unittest.TestCase*.

 The library is compatible with Python 2.7, 3.5, 3.6, 3.7, 3.8, 3.9 and